 The interest in the development of innovative portable instruments for the detection of dangerous gas concentrations in hazardous working areas is increasing in the last years.
 This fact is also evident from the large availability of commercial products specifically designed to increase the safety of workers in refineries, chemical or Oil&Gas plants.
-There exist simple wearable battery powered gas detectors such as the BWC series devices from Honeywell, that can generate acoustic and vibration local alarms or more sophisticated devices like the ALTAIR 4XR series from MSA consisting in a detector of toxic and explosive gases with a Bluetooth connectivity or the Honeywell QRAE series that is also able to implement a mesh type network in between devices connected to a proprietary centralized monitoring software.
-These devices can cover different application environments where different constrains such as battery lifetime, sensors lifetime, device physical dimensions or the need to be connected to a central monitoring station are required.
+There exist simple wearable battery powered gas detectors such as the BWC series devices from Honeywell, that can generate acoustic and vibration local alarms or more sophisticated devices like the ALTAIR 4XR series from MSA consisting in a detector of toxic and explosive gases with a Bluetooth connectivity or the Honeywell QRAE series that is also able to implement a mesh-like network in between devices connected to a proprietary centralized monitoring software.
+These devices can cover different application environments where different constraints such as battery lifetime, sensors lifetime, device physical dimensions or the need to be connected to a central monitoring station are required.
 Starting from the characteristics of a typical commercial device, this work aims to find a tradeoff between safety requirements, like measurement sampling frequency, and operation requirements, like battery lifetime, exploiting different technologies to design a flexible and scalable device that can be easily integrated in a monitoring platform through an open protocol.
 The designed device can generate alarms in case of dangerous concentrations of gases and periodically transmits data exploiting the LoRa wireless modulation and LoRaWAN network protocol to a remote server allowing the collection of data in a cloud platform.
 This data will be used in future developments to implement more accurate monitoring strategies to automatically detect possible criticalities, like gas leakages, with the possibility of integrating data from other sensors and systems already present in the plant.

 Sensor node structure